vu-arma-dev/Design_Calculations_Library/README.md

 ## Keys
 * ```Woodruff_key_recommendation_inch.m```: Calculates a recommended inch woodruff key for a shaft of specified diameter in inches
 * ```key_stresses.m```: Calculates the average shear stress, compressive bearing stress, first principle stress, and FOS for the key.
+* ```Square_key_recommendation_inch.m```: Calculates a recommended square key/setscrew combo for a given shaft size.
+This script only sizes the side width of the key, the length can be designed to meet strength requirements.
 # Disclaimer
 Although these equations are intended to be correct, final designs should not rely on these scripts for critical design calculations.